 Ooma, Inc. and its wholly-owned subsidiaries (collectively, "Ooma" or the "Company") create new communications experiences for businesses and consumers.
-The Company's smart SaaS platform serves as a communications hub, which offers cloud-based communications solutions, home security and other connected services.
+The Company's smart SaaS platform serves as a communications hub, which offers cloud-based communications solutions, smart security and other connected services.
 The Company was founded in 2003 and is headquartered in Sunnyvale, California.

 In March 2018, the Company acquired Voxter Communications, Inc., ("Voxter") a provider of customizable Unified-Communications-as-a-Service ("UCaaS") offerings for mid-market and enterprise businesses.
 See Note 11: Business Acquisition below.
-The Company refers to its Voxter UCaaS offering as Ooma Enterprise and refers to both Ooma Office and Ooma Enterprise collectively as Ooma Business.
-Ooma Residential includes Ooma Telo basic and premier services and the Company's home security solutions.
+The Company also refers to its Voxter UCaaS offering as Ooma Enterprise and refers to both Ooma Office and Ooma Enterprise collectively as Ooma Business.
+The Company refers to its Ooma Telo basic and premier services as well as its Smart Security solutions as Ooma Residential.